imdea-software/hlola/README.md

     $> python3 ./netFlow/process_netflow.py | HLola netflowsummary

-In this case, the Python script will output (in JSON format), an aggregated attack marker, that will be the input for the monitor.
+In this case, the Python script will output (in JSON format), an aggregated attack marker per batch, that will be the input for the monitor.
+After 87 batches, the monitor will detect an attack.

 If a marker surpasses the threshold, the monitor in `src/Examples/NetflowSummary.hs` will create a nested monitor in `src/Examples/Netflow.hs`, and the Python script will be called from inside the monitor to obtain the full flows for the batch where the threshold is exceeded.
 The call to Python can be found in the function `innSpec` in `src/Examples/Netflow.hs`.